ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 event.caster:GiveMana(manaGain)
 ```

-This will take your "mana_gain" from AbilitySpecial, in my leap example it would be:
+This will take your "mana_gain" from AbilityValues, in my leap example it would be:

 ```
-"AbilitySpecial"
+"AbilityValues"
 {
-    "01"
-    {
-        "var_type"	"FIELD_INTEGER"
   "mana_gain" "8 16 25 35 47 60 72 85"
-    }
 }
 ```